Julio Cesar Martínez

-Julio Cesar Martínez Aguilar (born 27 January 1995) is a Mexican professional boxer who has held the World Boxing Council (WBC) flyweight title from 2019 to 2024.
+Julio Cesar Martínez Aguilar (born 27 January 1995) is a Mexican professional boxer who held the World Boxing Council (WBC) flyweight title from 2019 to 2024.

 Professional career

 Early career

 Martínez made his professional debut against Joaquin Cruz on 16 October 2015.
 He lost the fight by a split decision.
 He would go on to amass a 13-1 record over the course of his next 13 fights.

 Martínez was scheduled to fight Andrew Selby on 23 March 2019, in a WBC flyweight title eliminator to determine the next mandatory challenger.
 Martínez won the fight by a fifth-round knockout, handing Selby the first loss of his professional career.
 Selby had a great start to the fight, before a clash of heads in the third round cut him along his left eyebrow, for which Martínez was deducted a point.
 Martínez enjoyed more success from the third round onward, knocking Selby down with a liver shot 57 seconds into the fifth round.